Straag Rod, Book 1: Fate Goes Ever as it Must, Part 1

 Skjor picked up his tankard when Njada’s Stonearm back fell against the table, moving it quickly out of the way.
 The corner of her mouth trickled with blood.

 Heart of a Nord, Skjor smirked as Athis loomed over Stonearm, his dark gray hand still balled in a fist.
 The Dunmer was certainly learning to brawl like one.
 Njada quickly bounced back from her position on the table with a solid left hook that knocked Athis back.
 They didn’t call her Stonearm for nothing.
 The smaller Dunmer swiftly checked his position, managing not to fall into the hearth fire, though his movements did displace several plates and tankards in the process, scattering the remnants of their evening meal all over Jorrvaskr’s floor.
-Skjor heard a quiet sigh behind him, watched a gnarled hand use a worn dish rag to wipe the accumulated water from the leaking roof.
+Skjor heard a quiet sigh behind him, watched a wiry, age-spotted hand use a worn dish rag to wipe the accumulated water from the leaking roof.

 “More mead?”
 She asked, her tone betraying her fatigue.

 Skjor turned and faced the old woman, shaking his head.
 “No, that’ll be all Tilma..”

 “Wish they would take it outside.
 I need to clean up.”